DjangoGirls/organizer-manual/coaches/README.md

 It would also be lovely if you could find some coaches among previous Django Girls attendees!

-## Meta coach
+## Meta coaches

-We think it is a good idea to have one more experienced coaches on site that is not assigned to any group.
+We think it is a good idea to have one more experienced coaches on site that are not assigned to any group.
 Not all of your coaches need to be super advanced.
-In case of some serious problems, the meta coach could help with solving them.
+When difficult challenges pop up, having a meta coach available to assist a coach in working through the problem is very helpful.

+If meta coaches are used, it is important that as their name implies, meta coaches are coaches for coaches.
+This means all of the [coaching rules, tips & tricks](http://coach.djangogirls.org/tips/index.html) apply: Meta coaches are available to help, not to take over.
+Set the expectation among your meta coaches that they should always acknowledge and communicate with the coach before helping a member of their group, ideally working through the problem together.
+This approach ensures coaches remain empowered and that in addition to learners getting the help they need, coaches become better coaches.
+A perfect recipe for a meta coach!

 ## Coaches briefing